mtth/layer2/doc/api.md

 Emitted each time a packet is available for reading.

+Attaching a handler to this event (and `pipe`ing) is the preferred way of reading this stream of packets.

 #### Event: 'end'

 Emitted after `close` is called but before the underlying device is closed.